embedthis/esp-angular-mgr-skeleton/README.md

-esp-mgr-skeleton
+esp-angular-mgr-skeleton
 ===

 ESP Manager Console.
-Package of esp-mgr-skeleton for the [Pak Package Manager](https://github.com/embedthis/pak).
+Package of esp-angular-mgr-skeleton for the [Pak Package Manager](https://github.com/embedthis/pak).

 ### To install:

-pak install esp-mgr-skeleton
+pak install esp-mgr-angular-skeleton

 ### Get Pak from